solarwinds/apm-ruby/README.md

 ## Requirements
 All published artifacts support Ruby 2.7 or higher.
 A full list of system requirements is available at [SolarWinds Observability System Requirements](https://documentation.solarwinds.com/en/success_center/observability/content/configure/services/ruby/install.htm).

-See [CONTRIBUTING.md](https://github.com/solarwindscloud/swotel-ruby/blob/main/CONTRIBUTING.md) for how to build for development.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for how to build for development.

 ## Getting Started

 Install by adding `solarwinds_otel_apm` to your Gemfile.

-Run your application with require the library and start the initialization.
+To enable instrumentation, require the library and initialize it at the start of your application.

 ```ruby
 require 'solarwinds_otel_apm'
 SolarWindsOTelAPM::OTelConfig.initialize
 ```
+For example, in rails put the the above into `config/application.rb`; note that `require 'solarwinds_otel_apm'` is not needed if you have `Bundler.require(*Rails.groups)`.

-For extra configuration (this will overwrite other configuration)
+Additional configuration can be set within the initialize block, this will overwrite other configuration.
 ```ruby
 require 'solarwinds_otel_apm'
 SolarWindsOTelAPM::OTelConfig.initialize do |config|